QuiteAFancyEmerald/Slate-Desktop-for-Windows-11/README.md

 Requires **Python** to be downloaded in order to run.
 Download from below.

 **Python (Latest):** https://www.python.org/downloads/

+Ensure you verify that you are on Windows 11 and using an [approved](#supported-windows-11-versions) version.

+#### Windows ISO Setup
+This project highly recommends you use **Windows 11 IoT LTSC 24H2**.
+You can get an official ISO/release installer from the official <a href="https://www.microsoft.com/en-us/evalcenter/evaluate-windows-11-iot-enterprise-ltsc">Microsoft</a> page or <a href="https://massgrave.dev/genuine-installation-media">Massgrave</a> (Recommended).

+For more information on how to upgrade or swap your Windows check this <a href="https://github.com/SysadminWorld/windows11">GitHub</a> repository.
+You can also just extract the ISO you download with something like WinRAR (or Peazip) if you do not have a USB and install with the setup that way.

+Just note that you will need to **backup ALL your files beforehand and do a clean install.**

 ### Download Release
 1. Download the latest release from the <a href="https://github.com/QuiteAFancyEmerald/Slate-Desktop-for-Windows-11/releases">Releases</a> page or the source code button